 Interested in joining the GoShare platform, but don’t own a pickup truck, full-sized cargo van, or box truck?
 Apply as a helper!
 Helpers assist drivers in loading and unloading large and bulky cargo, but rarely carry items in their vehicles.
-Helpers earn $47.52 an hour, the same as pickup truck drivers.
+Helpers earn an average of $47 an hour, the same as pickup truck drivers.
 Customers will pay for your time during loading, transit to the unloading site, and unloading.
 In order to qualify to take helper projects, you must be able to comfortably lift 50lbs and pass a background check.
-Because you are covered by GoShare’s insurance while on projects, your vehicle is still required to be a model year 2004 or newer, and must pass a vehicle inspection.
+Because you are covered by GoShare’s insurance while on projects, your vehicle is still required to be 15 years old or less.
+In 2020, that is the model year 2005 or newer.
+You must also pass a vehicle inspection.
 If you aren’t sure whether or not your vehicle qualifies to accept cargo transportation projects, check out this guide.

 Projects on the GoShare platform offer some of the highest per-hour earnings of any gig-delivery service.
 Professionals using GoShare to source projects often make more per hour than traditional moving and courier employees.